 I’ve done contests for nearly 4 years, ranging from Halloween to Holiday.
 The following steps are my best practices for running a photo contest.
-You can even get the EXACT rules I use for my photo contests here.

 1) Turn on messaging to accept submissions easily